Reader Resources

 The preview is suitable for readers who have not finished the novella.
 It stays with the opening lesson, the book's primary objects, and early questions.

-The full guide discusses later chapters, maps, and the ending, and is forthcoming as a companion resource.
+The full guide discusses later chapters, maps, and the ending, and is intended for readers who have finished the novella.

 Master Polaris teaching children around a compass beneath the dome of Compass Hall